colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 I rejiggered some new base methods in our analysis framework to return Polars Dataframes and we set about building all new graphics on top of that module.

-The developer experience of using polars was very quick and apparent.
+The improved developer experience of using polars was very quick and apparent.
+It was… (CHEF'S KISS).

 :::